Job Search Terminal

 - Summary card: name, current search goal, location, portfolio, urgency, direction.

-- Edit form: current search goal, search direction, urgency (select), career intent, career change interest, confidence level.
+ProgressModal(“Analyzing your resume…” + spinner); on success it shows the number of skills extracted; on error it shows the failure message. - Edit form: current search goal, search direction, urgency (select), career intent, career change interest, confidence level.

 Tab: Resumes (?tab=resumes)